New Student Checklist

 - Most teachers (but not all) post assignments and other important information on here.
 Some even post the first-day assignments on here.

 - This is the software program most professors use to give exams.
 Towards the middle of fall, an e-mail will be sent out with log-in information.
-Install it sooner than later.
-You do not want to lose 20 minutes of your exam figuring out why ExamSoft can’t find your exam, when you could have fixed those problems well in advance.
+You will want to follow the instructions so that you will be prepared to take exams.

 Prepare Your Laptop to Access the UF Wireless Network

-- Prior to the ILSP, you need to prepare your laptop to access wireless on campus.
+- Prior to the orientation, you need to prepare your laptop to access wireless on campus.
 In order to connect, please follow these steps:

-- Using your laptop or other wireless device, go to getonline.ufl.edu
+- Using your laptop or other wireless device, go to the UF Wireless Service site

 - Click on the orange “Auto Configuration” button.